4 Rules to Prevent Eye Damage from Contact Lenses

 Your cornea is one of the only places in your body that doesn’t get its much-needed oxygen from blood vessels.
 It gets it from the air instead.
 When you wear soft contact lenses, a limited amount of oxygen gets to your eye, which is fine until you close those eyes for prolonged periods of time.
 During sleep, between those two layers (your eyelid and the lens), no oxygen gets through at all.
 The doctor can tell if your cornea has been starved of oxygen by looking at it under magnification–swelling and little bumps called “endothelial microcysts” are just some of the symptoms they might find.

 If these problems go on for too long, your eye will be at increased risk of eye infection and corneal ulcers (open sores on the cornea).
-Dr. Nannette Crowell tells me that when she gets a phone call from the ER for a patient with a bad eye infection or a possible corneal ulcer, the first question she asks is if the patient has been sleeping in his or her contact lenses.
+Doctors say me that when they get a phone call from the ER for a patient with a bad eye infection or a possible corneal ulcer, the first question they ask is if the patient has been sleeping in his or her contact lenses.
 Nine times out of ten the answer is, “Why yes, how did you know?”

-Aside from being quite painful, these conditions can even get serious enough to cause Wearing contact lenses puts you at risk of several serious conditions including eye infections and corneal ulcers.
-These conditions can develop very quickly and can be very serious.
-In rare cases, these conditions can cause blindness.
-Read more here.permanent blindness.
+Aside from being quite painful, these conditions can even get serious enough to cause permanent blindness.
 Not cleaning your contact lenses, or using the wrong solution (or tap water) to do so, can also lead to infection and ulcers.
 I will address all of these things in the rules below.

 Contact lenses that don’t fit properly also present their own problems of discomfort and damage.
 Your eye has a unique curvature.
 One contact lens does not fit all eyes, which is why you need to always have a full fitting with a professional to find a brand and style that matches the shape of your eye most comfortably.
 Therefore: